flectra-hq/flectra/doc/howtos/web.rst

 The Views
 '''''''''

-Most :ref:`Flectra views <reference/views>` are implemented through a subclass of :class:`flectra.web.View` which provides a bit of generic basic structure for handling events and displaying model information.
+Most :ref:`Odoo views <reference/views>` are implemented through a subclass of :class:`odoo.web.View` which provides a bit of generic basic structure for handling events and displaying model information.

-The *search view* is considered a view type by the main Flectra framework, but handled separately by the web client (as it's a more permanent fixture and can interact with other views, which regular views don't do).
+The *search view* is considered a view type by the main Odoo framework, but handled separately by the web client (as it's a more permanent fixture and can interact with other views, which regular views don't do).

-A view is responsible for loading its own description XML (using :py:class:`~flectra.models.Model.fields_view_get`) and any other data source it needs.
-To that purpose, views are provided with an optional view identifier set as the :attr:`~flectra.web.View.view_id` attribute.
+A view is responsible for loading its own description XML (using :py:class:`~odoo.models.Model.fields_view_get`) and any other data source it needs.
+To that purpose, views are provided with an optional view identifier set as the :attr:`~odoo.web.View.view_id` attribute.

-Views are also provided with a :class:`~flectra.web.DataSet` instance which holds most necessary model information (the model name and possibly various record ids).
+Views are also provided with a :class:`~odoo.web.DataSet` instance which holds most necessary model information (the model name and possibly various record ids).

-Views may also want to handle search queries by overriding :func:`~flectra.web.View.do_search`, and updating their :class:`~flectra.web.DataSet` as necessary.
+Views may also want to handle search queries by overriding :func:`~odoo.web.View.do_search`, and updating their :class:`~odoo.web.DataSet` as necessary.

 The Form View Fields
 --------------------